apostrophecms/starter-kit-ecommerce/docs/developer/getting-started.md

 ## Local Installation

 ::: tip
-You will need the proper NodeJS environment, a MongoDB up and running, etc. Follow the [official documentation](https://v3.docs.apostrophecms.org/guide/setting-up.html) for more information.
+You will need the proper Node.js environment, a MongoDB up and running, etc. Follow the [official documentation](https://v3.docs.apostrophecms.org/guide/setting-up.html) for more information.
 :::

 ### Method 1